jedi-academy/learn-4711/data/labs/lab07.md

 coverage report, in a git ignored subfolder inside `tests`.

-9. Add a `travis-ci` configuration file to your repo, enabling unit tests as poart of every PR submitted.
+9. Add a `travis-ci` configuration file to your repo, enabling unit tests as part of every PR submitted.